Demand Responsive Transport (DRT) Services in Aberdeenshire

 Will the trial suggested for Inverurie simply be a town service or would it allow communities 15 miles distant say to travel to Inverurie and villages on the way?

-Peter asked about 3 years ago
+Peter asked almost 4 years ago

 It is proposed that the Inverurie DRT service would cover the wider area around Inverurie including Insch, Monymusk, Kemnay, Kintore, Oldmeldrum and Rothienorman.
 People could travel between these places as well as to/from/within Inverurie.
 There would be some exceptions to the journeys that could be made.
 For example, Stagecoach operates a bus service between Kintore and Inverurie so the DRT service would not compete with this bus service.